 By Valerie Casbourn

-Valerie Casbourn is an archivist with the Regional Services and ATIP Division at Library and Archives Canada.
+Valerie Casbourn is an archivist in the Reference Services Division at the Halifax office of Library and Archives Canada.

 I would like to see included the translation of “Acadie” and the fact that many Acadians made their way to Louisiana.
 Hence “Cajuns” now commonly used there.

 This article gives a bit of information on the possible roots of the word: https://www.thecanadianencyclopedia.ca/en/article/history-of-acadia.
 Thanks for reading the article!

 Pingback: This week's crème de la crème - February 26, 2022 - Genealogy à la carteGenealogy à la carte